-Ernst & Young Taipei, Taiwan The Republic of China 26 April 2018
+Ernst & Young, Taipei, Taiwan 2 November 2018

 Notice to Readers

 The accompanying consolidated financial statements are intended only to present the financial position and results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
 The standards, procedures and practices to review such consolidated financial statements are those generally accepted and applied in the Republic of China.